Commercial Auto Insurance in California: Costs, Benefits, & Who Needs It?

 - None or limited coverage for accidents while handling vehicles for business.

-- Paying out expenses, specifically for medical payments, injuries, repairs, and more.
+- Paying out expenses for medical payments, injuries, repairs, and more.

 - Losing control of your personal or company insurance car coverage.